2026

 →2010

-→Composer, media artist, educator, and producer working at the intersection of imagination, digital media, and human experience.
+→Working at the intersection of imagination, digital media & human experience.

-Tony Vieira's practice spans augmented reality, virtual reality, location-based sound, documentary, and electronic music.
-His work asks what it means to listen, to remember, and to be present — in places both physical and virtual.
+My practice spans augmented reality, virtual reality, location-based sound, documentary, and electronic music, and it asks what it means to listen, to remember, and to be present — in places both physical and virtual.

-His projects have been exhibited internationally, including at Lydgalleriet in Bergen, Norway, and the Electronic Literature Organization Conference.
-He is committed to work that features underrepresented voices — most recently producing documentary media for the African Nova Scotian Climate Justice Project.
+My projects have been exhibited internationally, including at Lydgalleriet in Bergen, Norway, and the Electronic Literature Organization Conference.
+I am committed to work that features underrepresented voices.

 How technology is changing the 1400-year-old tradition of the Islamic call to prayer — drawing on fieldwork in Istanbul and Western Anatolia to examine the push and pull of aesthetics, modernity, and politics.